victor-iyi/sage/README.md

 ## Other Language Support

-Other supporting projects that extends the functionality of sage to other programming languages.
+Other supporting projects that extend the functionality of sage to other programming languages.

 - [ ] [`sage-py`] - Python bindings for Natural Language Processing.